Drxl95/DogAlbum/README.md

 ## __Challenges__

 - ### Randomized Images
     - It is quite common for images to apear one by one, as the user selects an option from the dropdown menu.
 I decided to do something a little different and create a photo album.
-My reasoning behind was  so that users can see many different dogs at once.
+My reasoning for this was so that users can see many different dogs at once.

 - ### Remove Image
     - I wanted to include a way for ther user to remove an image since there would be more than one image present, giving the user more freedom.